godzilla5123/godzilla5123/README.md

 About Me:

 I'm Kevin Valencia (he/him).
-I'm 18, and going to Texas A&M for electrical and computer engineering.
+I'm 19, and going to Texas A&M for electrical engineering and physics.

 Contact: